-We accept all major credit cards & Alipay payments.
+We accept all major credit cards & Wechat/Alipay payments.
 All UnTours must be reserved with advance payment.
-If you wish to pay via Alipay, please see the on-screen options while checking out.
+If you wish to pay via Wechat/Alipay, please see the on-screen options while checking out (click on pay by bank transfer, and we will follow up).
 If you would like to discuss other payments method, please contact us

 All of our public weekly tours are held in English.
 Depending on guide availability, we may also be able to offer Mandarin or other European languages for our private tours.
 Please check with us if you have a specific request.

 If a booking is canceled 72 hours or more prior to the UnTour, we will refund the booking less 20%.
 Refunds will not be given for cancellations less than 72 hours in advance.
 However, we will issue a refund less 20% within 72 hours only in the event of severe weather (i.e. typhoon.
 Rain is not severe weather.
 Trust us, we have a meteorological parent).
 In case of severe weather we will make every effort to reschedule your UnTour for another day if possible.
 If we are unable to do so then we will refund your booking in full.

 On our scheduled public tours, our maximum capacity is 8-14 people, depending on the tour.
 We can also host larger groups of up to 30 people for teambuilding and other group activities.
 Please send us a message for more information about group tours.

 Yes, but please be courteous.
 It’s often nice to “ask” locals first.
 We’ve found a big smile and a bit of sign language can go a long way, or your guide is happy to interpret!